 To treat these symptoms, there are a number of treatments to return the balance of hormones.

-The menopause is an inevitable condition which usually affects women between the ages of 45 and 55.
+Menopause is an inevitable condition that usually affects women between 45 and 55.
 On average, in the UK, women reach the menopause at the age of 51.

-It is caused by a gradual drop in the female sex hormone oestrogen.
+A gradual drop in the female sex hormone oestrogen causes it.
 This hormone is responsible for influencing female characteristics and regulating the reproductive cycle.
 As the levels of this hormone taper, a number of significant changes occur.